sedaprotocol/seda-chain-contracts/DEVELOPING.md

 ### Unit

+This requires [nextest][3].

-Unit testing can be done with: `cargo test`.
+Unit testing can be done with:

-You could also install [nextest][4], with `cargo install cargo-nextest --locked`, then run `cargo nextest`.
-Nextest is a faster test runner for Rust.
+- `cargo test-all` to test all modules.
+- `cargo test-common` to test the common crate.
+- `cargo test-contract` to test the contract.

 ### Fuzzing